5 Starter Tips for Raising a Great Pointing DogPosted by LTC Jim Morehouse

 It’s up to you avoid situations that cause your pup to become timid or unsure of itself.
 One obvious example is creating a positive housebreaking experience.
 If you let your pup out of its crate and it piddles on the floor, the correct response on your part is not to punish it.
 You need to take responsibility for what happened.
 When pup comes out of the crate, you need to get it out the door and into the yard to do its business.
 And then heap on the praise.
 Before long your pup will be heading right to the door because going outside will be a positive experience.

-(Note: In the Training Tips section of the SportDOG website, you’ll find a four-part series I wrote on training with live birds.
-Note that everything I covered there is taking place during the formal training stage, while right now I’m talking about puppies.)
+Note: You’ll find a four-part series I wrote on training with live birds.
+Note that everything I covered there is taking place during the formal training stage, while right now I’m talking about puppies.

 I don’t put any real pressure on my dogs until they’re at least 18 months old.
 Now, that doesn’t mean we’re not getting out to the field.
 During their first year, I certainly take my dogs out hunting, but I never let anyone else come with me.
 I don’t need a bunch of people shooting and yelling and creating a bunch of unnecessary distractions.